luk3yx/minetest-scriptblocks/README.md

 ### Digiline Receiver

 These are pastel blue equivalents to the Mesecon Detectors, and will trigger adjacent scriptblocks when a digiline message with the specified digiline channel is received.
 The information contained in the message is stored in @info, so that you can store it in a program variable.
 If the information is in the form of a table, you can modify it with the object blocks described earlier.

+### Digiline Sender

+These are the polar opposites of the Digiline Receivers - they will send the data contained in @info on the specified channel.